EDS-Bioinformatics-Laboratory/ENCORE/README.md

 The (leader of the) **Project Team** is responsible for the organization and documentation of the project.
 The Step-by-Step User Guide and the explanation/instructions in the various README and other files are intended for the  Project Team.

-The '**Compendium Recipient**' is, for example, a direct colleague, a peer, or a reviewer who wants to inspect and/or reproduce the results of a project.
+The **Compendium Recipient** is, for example, a direct colleague, a peer, or a reviewer who wants to inspect and/or reproduce the results of a project.
 Or it can be an archive such as Zenodo.